 This video shows the same Marble Bio-stain Cleaner solution made for Miles Supply:

-“The difference between our Granite & Masonry cleaner and the BioStain Remover (marble cleaner), is that the marble cleaner is a much more gentle, biologically friendly cleaner, made specifically for marble.
+“The difference between our Granite & Masonry cleaner and our BioStain Remover (marble cleaner), is that the marble cleaner is a much more gentle, biologically friendly cleaner, made specifically for marble.
 (Marble is a very soft stone, it’s almost like a sponge, so you don’t want to put aggressive acid or too much pressure on it.
 It could eat away at the stone and damage it.)
 Throughout the years Marble Bio-stain Cleaner continues working and keeping the biological growth at bay.”

-Stay tuned as we show more examples!
+Stay tuned we will update this page as we show more examples!
+See Dirty Rock’s facebook page for examples, too.

 Not only monuments and tombstones, these cleaners clean stone walkways, stairs, benches, pool surroundings.